 CSIRO/ACDP – CSU Joint PhD Program

 The CSIRO/ACDP – CSU PhD Scholarships provide enhanced opportunities in science for outstanding graduates enrolling in a PhD at Charles Sturt University.
-The program is now looking for an applicant for commencement in 2023 with one Scholarship opportunity still available.
-The successful candidate will work with an experienced team of researchers from the Australian Centre for Disease Preparedness and CSU and will have the opportunity to conduct research at the facilities of both institutions.
+The scholarship program assists one PhD candidate each year for the duration of the project.
+The successful candidates will work with an experienced team of researchers from the Australian Centre for Disease Preparedness and CSU and will have the opportunity to conduct research at the facilities of both institutions.
 Four potential research projects are available.